-I know that kids today are really good at using GPS and navigation apps (which are admittedly things which still cause me problems – I suck at technology).
-But give ‘em a map and compass and they would probably ask where to plug it in.
+I know that kids today are good at using GPS and navigation apps (which are admittedly things that still cause me problems – I suck at technology).
+But give them a map and compass, and they will probably ask where to plug it in.

 One UK survey found that 4 out of 5 young drivers can’t read a map.
 I doubt that kids in the USA are any wiser.

 How do you teach kids map skills?
 One way is to take them orienteering.
-It’s fun, active, and a good way to get outdoors.
-If anyone knows of any map reading games for kids, let us know!
+It’s fun, active, and an excellent way to get outdoors.

 4. First Aid

-If you were to suddenly suffer a heart attack, would your family be able to save you?
+If you were to suffer a heart attack suddenly, would your family be able to save you?
 According to one survey, probably not because only 18% of people know first aid.

-In some countries (such as Germany and Switzerland), first aid is actually a requirement in order to get a driver’s license.
-I personally would love to see something like that enacted in the USA.
+In some countries (such as Germany and Switzerland), first aid is a requirement to get a driver’s license.
+I would love to see something like that enacted in the USA.
 If we are going to put kids behind deadly vehicles, we should also teach them how to save lives if necessary!

-If you want your kids to learn first aid or want to improve your own skills, read The First Aid Skills Everyone Should Know and this post about How to Take Your First Aid Skills to the Next Level.
+If you want your kids to learn first aid or improve your skills, read The First Aid Skills Everyone Should Know and this post about How to Take Your First Aid Skills to the Next Level.

 5. How to Use a Knife